StringCare/AndroidLibrary/README.md

 #### Encrypt
-The script will encrypt all string tags with `hidden="true"` as attribute.
+The plugin will encrypt all string tags with `hidden="true"` as attribute.

 ```xml
 <resources>